taonity/artist-insight-service/README.md

 ### Docker Compose deployment
 Docker Compose runs the backend and frontend with all stubs except the Spotify one.
 The Spotify stub is not workable there yet.
-Therefore, the production configs are used and credentials should be provided.
+Therefore, the production configs are used, and credentials should be provided.

 Run this.
 These are some shared networks required for production deployment.
 ```bash